Tech-FZ/EmuGUI/README.md

 4. Install Visual Studio Code.
 You can get it from https://code.visualstudio.com/download
 5. Open a terminal and type: `git clone https://github.com/Tech-FZ/EmuGUI.git` or `git clone https://codeberg.org/lucien-rowan/EmuGUI.git`
 6. Open Visual Studio Code in that folder.
-7. Open a terminal WITHIN VS Code and type: `python3 -m pip install --upgrade pip PyInstaller PyQt6 PyQt6-tools PySide6 python-magic`.
+7. Open a terminal WITHIN VS Code and type: `python3 -m pip install --upgrade pip PyInstaller PyQt6 PyQt6-tools PySide6 python-magic requests`.
 You can try getting a VENV working but I personally have problems with using Python virtual environments on Linux.
 8. After this is done, run the main.py script.
 9. To compile the program for users who don't have Python installed, type: `PyInstaller --onefile main.py` (for those who can get a VENV to work) or `python3 -m PyInstaller --onefile main.py`
 10. After that is finished, copy the code into the dist folder PyInstaller created.